 Moncrieffe Allotments have been providing people the opportunity to grow fruits and vegetables since 1896.
-Go along to their summer open day to see how they do it!
+Why not go along to their summer open day to see how they do it!

-Broke not Broken in Kinross includes a foodbank, a gardening project and also offers cookery courses focusing on healthy and budget meals.
+Broke not Broken in Kinross includes a foodbank, a gardening project and offers cookery courses focusing on healthy and budget meals.